THE FOCUS OF NDRF WAS WIDENED TO HARNESS THE ENGINEERING TALENT OF THE COUNTRY

 made rapid strides to achieve its role and objectives throughout the country and abroad.
 This has been

-possible largely due to the sustained efforts of the past, present and future Chairmen.
+possible largely due to the sustained efforts of the past, present and future Chairman.

 “Microelectronics has transformed the world.
 Today, complementary micro technologies have